Updated on Jan 04, 2021

 Out of all the microphones on this list, the Audio Technica AT2005USB Cardioid Dynamic is the only one that can be used as a handheld microphone as well, making it good for public speaking and such.
 The build quality is expert craftsmenship, which is less than surprising coming from Audio Technica.

-This USB microphone is a really good affordable alternative to the Audio Technica AT2020USB+ Cardioid Condenser we mentioned before, being the younger sibling in this microphone series.
+This USB mic is a really good affordable alternative to the Audio Technica AT2020USB+ Cardioid Condenser we mentioned before, being the younger sibling in this microphone series.
 The dynamic aspect of it is also highly beneficial for those who can't find a super quiet space when doing their podcasts or videos.
 It's a worthwhile purchase if you're looking for something under $100.

 The Jlab Audio Talk Go is super lightweight and travel friendly, being so small that it can fit in the palm of your hand.
-The modern black & blue design gives it a level of flare that very few USB microphones target, adding a level of aesthetic to your desk setup.
+The modern black & blue design gives it a level of flare that very few of the best USB microphones target, adding a level of aesthetic to your desk setup.

-We could go on and on about our preferred USB microphones, but who are the Musician Nerds and why are we qualified to talk on this subject?
+We could go on and on about the best USB microphones, but who are the Musician Nerds and why are we qualified to talk on this subject?
 As our name suggests, we are very passionate musicians.
 We have been working with audio equipment from a hobbyist standpoint from early ages, and our founder, Adrian, has been recording music since he was a little kid.
 He has experience from both a budget home-studio perspective and being in professional grade studios, allowing for unique insights on the importance of audio equipment.
 Furthermore, as "nerds", we love gaming, streaming, and listening to podcasts, and so we have an even deeper love for microphones used in those settings.

-USB microphones come in many shapes and sizes, but before investing in one of these audio devices, it’s good to understand the complex nature of these devices and the evolution of the microphone industry.
+The very best USB microphones come in many shapes and sizes, but before investing in one of these audio devices, it’s good to understand the complex nature of these devices and the evolution of the microphone industry.
 When USB microphones first entered the scene, it was nothing short of revolutionary.
 This was the next big thing since Phantom Power, a standardized method of charging the inner electronics in condenser microphones.

 Before we had phantom power, studio-grade microphones required their own custom power sources in order to charge the metal backplate (which we will discuss a bit below) for capacitance.
 The power supply was often large in size and very heavy.
 This was, quite frankly, a pain in the neck for sound engineers, and a contributing factor to the high cost of such microphones.
 That is until Schoeps & Neumann collectively developed the new standard for powering condenser microphones, Phantom Power.